Find your fixed rate mortgage with Mortgage Advice Bureau

 Example scenarios: 2 vs 5 year fix

-Here are some examples of when a 2 or 5 year fixed mortgage may work best.
-Although, what’s best for you will depend on your circumstances – so always get expert mortgage advice.
+Here are some examples of when a 2 or 5 year fixed mortgage may work best for you.

 You’re planning to move soon